Caves and Cave Exploring

 Click on the small photo at left to enter each gallery.

-Not really a photo gallery, this page provides links to detailed information on the recently discovered White-Nose Syndrome in bats.
-There are two photos as well the external links.
+Not really a photo gallery, this page provides links to information on White-Nose Syndrome in bats.
+There are two photos as well as the external links.
+A lot has changed since this was posted 2008 but this page has not kept pace.

-Gallery 10 contains the latest trip reports on the exploration of the Water Sinks in Highland County, VA, beginning in January 2008.
-This page will be updated frequently as explorations proceed.
+Gallery 10 contains trip reports on the exploration of the Water Sinks in Highland County, VA, in January and February 2008.
+Exploration is now complete unless something new opens up.

 Gallery 9 contains eight photos from a trip into Helictite Cave, Highland County, VA, in December 2007.